RhanPemberton/1p21bulkmenubundle/ilaw-nav-field-bulk-edit-support/fields/fordev.md

 	Admin declared field groups cannot exist the same time with plugin declared ones that share the same field keys, **if both are registered this will cause conflicts or corruption to the site's wordpress database** and or the fields will no longer be able to save changes*

 	**DO NOT EDIT FIELDS ON A SITE THAT DOES NOT HAVE THE PLUGIN INSTALLED.* bundled third party acf plugins add non-native acf properties to allow bulk edit and implement custom nav menu acf type*

+	**Editing the fields without the plugin installed will erase these non-native properties and remove all additional functionalities the bundled plugins provide.**

 -	Field groups with names 'iLawyer Sidebars Settings' and 'iLawyer Page Sidebar' will be imported.
 Edit as needed